SoraMakes/Termux-Desktops/postmarketOS/issues.md

 2) readd flathub repo: `flatpak remote-delete --force flathub && flatpak remote-add flathub https://flathub.org/repo/flathub.flatpakrepo`

 ## ⚠️ Wifi no auto connect
-two issues: different APs with same name
+different APs with same name

 ## ❌ OS keyring not available (kwallet not running)

 ## ⚠️ Cant change locale settings in KDE Plasma UI
 There are no options to change things like date or number format to anything else then english.

-Run `localectl set-locale de_DE` (`localectl get-locales` showed no output, but set-locale still worked)
+Run `localectl set-locale de_DE-UTF8` (`localectl get-locales` showed no output, but set-locale still worked)